 Financial success is the result of having done many other things correctly in terms of behavior, human interaction, investing in others, and making a community impact.
 Money should be the result of having achieved goals, not the goal.

 Before you can build your tribe, it is best to start with understanding who you want to be.
 A tool that I have found useful, and a big thanks to Mick de Boer for helping, is to build a personal vision statement.

 Here is my personal vision: I will leave everyone and everything better than I found it.

 And, my professional vision: Partnering with organizational leadership, drive sustained growth by reinventing the way brands approach product, technology, operations, people, and customers.

 How Others See You

-Here is what this people said: Courageous, Confident, Well-Dressed
+Here is what people said: Courageous, Confident, Well-Dressed